Premier League won't return until April 30 at least | Goal.com

 The coronavirus pandemic has put football across the world on hiatus as countries scramble to contain the spread which has claimed over 23,000 lives and infected more than 500,000 people.

-Not only have leagues been put on hold, Euro 2020 has been postponed by at least a year and clubs, such as Barcelona, are being forced to cut wages as the crisis continues.
+Not only have leagues been put on hold, Euro 2020 has been postponed by at least a year and clubs, such as Spanish giants Barcelona and Championship outfit Leeds, are being forced to cut or defer wages as the crisis continues.

 The English leagues had initially been postponed until the first weekend of April but the Football Association announced last week that the suspension would last until at least the end of the month.